 How should I plan my transportation for a one-day itinerary in Tokyo?

 Tokyo has an extensive public transportation system, including trains, subways, and buses.
 Consider purchasing a day pass for unlimited rides on the Tokyo Metro and Toei Subway lines.
 Taxis and ride-sharing services are also available but can be more expensive.

 Are there any cultural customs or etiquette to be aware of during a one-day itinerary in Tokyo?

 It is important to be respectful of Japanese cultural customs and etiquette, such as removing shoes before entering a temple or shrine, bowing as a sign of respect, and avoiding loud or disruptive behavior in public places.
 It is also important to dispose of trash properly and be mindful of others around you.

 Who Paid for What in This Post

-My Tokyo 1 day itinerary blog was hosted by the Tokyo Metropolitan Government – thank you!
-JAL provided a very comfortable return flight and the Tokyo Metropolitan Government covered all of my costs eg meals, accommodation, transport etc. But as always my views are my own – and can I say I absolutely loved this trip!
+My 1 day in Tokyo blog was hosted by the Tokyo Metropolitan Government – thank you!
+JAL provided a very comfortable return flight and the Tokyo Metropolitan Government covered all of my costs eg meals, accommodation, transport etc. But as always my views are my own – and can I say I absolutely loved this trip.

 This post also contains affiliate links.
 This means that if you click through on these links and end up making a purchase I will receive a small commission.
 I just wanted to make sure that you were aware of this.